fdazen/fda-documentation/sources_of_business.md

-**Source of Business Category**: although we have no control over what Source Items get sent to us, we do provide you with a tool to re-name them.
-By creating Source Categories you will be able to control how the Items are named.
-For example, if Expedia sends _EQC_, you can re-name it by creating the Category _Expedia_.
-The latter will show up in any reservation folios and also in reports.
+**Source of Business Category**: although we have no control over what Source Items get sent to us, we do provide you with a tool via wich you can rename and order them.
+By creating Source Categories you will be able to control how the Source Items appear in your reservation folios.
+For example, if Expedia sends _EQC_, you can re-name it by creating the Category _Expedia_: the latter will show up on both reservation folios and reports.

 **Sources of Business Rules**: they are used to configure Source Items into Categories.
 They are the rules under which the system will operate.